theory/pgenv/README.md

         ------------------------------------------------
         11beta1  11beta2  11beta3

-The versions are organized by major release version.
+The versions are organized and sorted by major release number.
 Any listed version may be passed to `pgenv` commands that require a version.

-To limit the list to specific major releases, pass those releases to `available`.
+To limit the list to specific major releases, pass those releases to `available` (in no particular order).
 For example, to list only the `9.6` and `10` available versions:

     $ pgenv available 9.6 10
                 Available PostgreSQL Versions